DarkEnergyScienceCollaboration/TDCcosmoforecasts/README.md

 ## Rough Plan

-* Using the redshifts for each TDC1 lens system, generate mock Fermat potential differences for a reference cosmology, and add noise appropriate to the expected follow-up high resolution imaging data.
+* Using the redshifts for each TDC1 lens system, generate mock Fermat potential differences for a reference cosmology, and add noise appropriate to the expected follow-up high resolution imaging data as well as some treatment of the external convergence.
-* Apply an emulated external convergence, drawn from a plausible PDF.
 * Combine with the measured TDC1 time delays to emulated inferred time delay distances for each submitted lens, for each submission (in the 10 that were listed in the TDC1 paper).
 * Emulate a joint analysis of each submission's ensemble, using CosmoSIS.
 * Collect, compare and distill all the submissions' cosmological parameter constraints to make a community cosmology forecast.